dadx25565-afk/Steve/README.md

 Each Steve is basically running an agent loop.
 When you give a command:

-1. It goes to an LLM (I'm using OpenAI but you can swap to Groq or Gemini)
+1. It goes to an LLM; we're using Groq for fast inference
-2. The LLM breaks down your request into structured tasks
+2. The LLM breaks down your request into structured code
-3. Tasks get executed using Minecraft's actual game mechanics
+3. Code gets executed using Minecraft's actual game mechanics
 4. If something fails, the agent asks the LLM to replan

-The key thing is the LLM doesn't directly control anything.
-It just generates plans in JSON, and those plans map to actual Minecraft actions I coded.
-So you get the flexibility of natural language with the reliability of deterministic execution.

-This is basically the same architecture as AutoGPT or LangChain agents, just applied to Minecraft instead of web browsing or data analysis.

 ## Multi-Agent Coordination